Iglesia ni Cristo: Baptism

 The church believes that baptism is done by immersion baptism or Believer's baptism by adults in water, and that it is necessary that people be baptized in the Iglesia ni Cristo to become disciples of Jesus Christ.
 While Jesus was baptized according to the Gospels, Felix Manalo, as the church founder, was himself not baptized in the fold of the INC. Church doctrine justified this by comparing Manalo's standing with that of Paul the Apostle and John the Baptist (that is, Manalo as Ang Tanging Sugo na may Dalawang Pagkahalal sa Karapatan).
 The church rejects infant baptism.
 Newborn children of members are instead dedicated to God through a congregational prayer, led by an ordained minister of the INC.

-On September 7, 2019, the INC set the Guinness World Record for most people baptized in a single event through its "Grand Baptism" at the Philippine Arena with 18,272 newly baptized members.
+On 7 September 2019, the INC set the Guinness World Record for most people baptized in a single event through its "Grand Baptism" at the Philippine Arena with 18,272 newly baptized members.
 Of this number, 94 were non-Filipinos (foreigners).

 Expulsion

 Members who are not living in accordance with the doctrines taught in the INC are reported (ulat) and admonished, usually by requiring the violating member to explain (salaysay).
 Those who continue in violation of INC doctrines after being admonished are expelled or excommunicated from the INC (tiwalag), thus losing salvation.
 Former members have reportedly experienced shunning and ostracism from the faithful INC members.
 As such, the church does not believe in the perseverance of the saints.
 Certain violations, such as eating blood, (Note: Pig blood is a major ingredient of Dinuguan, which is a popular dish in the Philippines.
-Other Filipino food which may have blood as ingredient include Pinuneg, Batchoy, Pinikpikan, Tinola, Pinapaitan, and Betamax (grilled blood).) having too long of an absence from church services (Note: Members who skip worship services or madalang sumamba, regardless of the reasons involved, will be mandated to attend for eight consecutive worship services to remove the status of being considered "habitually absent."), drinking alcohol, eloping (Note: Notably, according to Adventist sources, one of the reasons behind Felix Manalo leaving the Seventh-day Adventist Church was his elopement with his future wife.
-Their marriage was officiated not by the Adventists, but by Reverend Emiliano Quijano of the Iglesia ni Cristo 1901 (Christian Mission).), or having a relationship (including marriage) with a non-member, may result in mandatory expulsion.
+Other Filipino food which may have blood as ingredient include Pinuneg, Batchoy, Pinikpikan, Tinola, Pinapaitan, and Betamax (grilled blood).) having too long of an absence from church services, (Note: Members who skip worship services or madalang sumamba, regardless of the reasons involved, will be mandated to attend for eight consecutive worship services to remove the status of being considered "habitually absent.") drinking alcohol, eloping, or having a relationship (including marriage) with a non-member, may result in mandatory expulsion.